Let's Play With Consul

 info

-isn't necessarily the same across OS distributions.
+This script requires unzip to be installed, and sha256sum isn't necessarily the same across OS distributions.

 This script has only been tested on Ubuntu Linux 18.04 and Amazon Linux 2.